wathigo/Calculator/README.md

 </p>
 The purpose of this project is to have a great introduction to react.

-## Tests
-Currently, there are no tests for this project.

 The work done so far can be seen in the following url:

 Deployed to heroku in https://fracalc.herokuapp.com/